cdubz/blackjack/README.md

 ## API

-The basic API has the following operations:
+The API has the following operations.
+All operations return a JSON response with basic, non-targeted game state information.

 ### POST */api/v1/games*
-With a "player_name" parameter, begins a new game and returns a Game ID in a JSON array in the body.
+Begins a new game with the player identified by a *player_name* parameter if provided.

 ### GET */api/v1/games*
-With a BJ-GID header containing a Game ID, returns some basic state information about the game in a JSON array in the body.
+Returns basic state information about the game with ID in the header *Bj-Gid*.

 ### PATCH */api/v1/games*
-With a BJ-GID header containing a Game ID and a BJ-Action header containing either "hit" or "stand", updates the game state based the current game state.
-On success, returns a JSON array containing the BJ-GID and BJ-Action headers.
+With a *Bj-Gid* header identifying the game, the *Bj-Action* header can be either "hit" or "stand".
+This call will also resolve game end when every player stands (but not on bust).

 ## License